 - Strong interest and knowledge in horticulture as evidenced by scoring a minimum of 80% on a final exam administered by Penn State Cooperative Extension.

-- Willingness to support Penn State Cooperative Extension staff in providing extension audiences with unbiased, research-based consumer horticulture information.
+- Willingness to support Penn State Cooperative Extension staff in providing Extension audiences with unbiased, research-based consumer horticulture information.

-- Attend required training sessions.
+- Participate in required training programs.

 - Perform the required number of volunteer hours for Penn State Cooperative Extension.